ercole-io/ercole-agent-exadata/README.md

-# ercole-agent
+# ercole-agent-exadata is no longer developed/supported.
+It was integrated into ercole-agent

-Agent for the ERCOLE project